grafana/loki/docs/sources/installation/_index.md

 - [Install and run locally](local/)
 - [Install from source](install-from-source/)

-The [Sizing Tool](sizing/) cna be used to determine the proper cluster sizing given an expected ingestion rate and query performance.
+The [Sizing Tool](sizing/) can be used to determine the proper cluster sizing given an expected ingestion rate and query performance.

 ## General process